-Managing money is hard enough, but tie it to trying to affording a high cost of living area and you’re destined for another layer of stress.
+Managing money is hard enough, but tie it to trying to afford a high cost of living area and you’re destined for another layer of stress.

 Not to mention all those who dream of moving to cut costs.

 Many places like Boise, Austin, and Phoenix have seen massive jumps in their home and rental prices because of those relocating to relatively lower cost-of-living areas.
 Over the past two years, home prices in bubbly markets like Austin and Phoenix have jumped a staggering 61% and 59%, respectively.